-It is worthwhile and interesting to explore qualitative deviations from the observed suppression which is treated as a hallmark signature of the \lut phase and this is the main idea behind the present study.
-We obtain an enhancement of local tunneling density of states (\tdosd) in \lut phase under appropriate conditions, in contrast to the conventional wisdom.
-We present a minimal set-up that allows for such an enhancement in \tdos of \lutd.
-It should be noted that in the bulk of \lutd, any deviation from suppression is unlikely to take place due to the above-stated argument of the orthogonal catastrophe.
-However, at the local neighborhood of the boundary between two \lutd, we may be able to realize a unique situation where such deviations could occur.
-Hence, with the goal of finding a deviation from suppression, in the present work, we consider a geometry involving the junction of two chiral \lutd~\cite{Nancy, Chklovskii1998,Sen2008}.
-The junction of multiple \lutd~\cite{Nayak1999,Altland_gefen,chamon2003,Chamon2008,SDas2004, SDas2006,SDas2008,Das2008,SDas2009,SDas2010,shi2016, Agarwal2015,SLal2002,Egger2003,Sedeki,Demler2008, Schonhammer2009,Rahmani,Aristov2011,Meden2000,Bellazzini2009, Guo2006,Manu2016,Manu2020,Ramos2019,Aristov2013,chang2003,Wen}, whether chiral or non-chiral, has been an area of theoretical interest owing to the rich physics associated with various fixed points that they host and belongs to the realm of the general topic of quantum impurity problems in low dimensional electronic systems.
+It is worthwhile to explore possibilities of departure from the observed suppression, which is treated as a hallmark of the \lut phase, and this is the main idea behind the present study.
+Here, we obtain an enhancement of local tunneling density of states (\tdosd) in the \lut phase.
+We present a minimal set up that allows for such an enhancement in \tdos of a \lutd.
+It should be noted that in the bulk of a \lutd, any deviation from suppression is unlikely to take place due to the above-stated argument of the orthogonality.
+However, in the local neighborhood of the boundary between two LLs, we may be able to realize a situation where such deviations could occur.
+Hence, with the goal of finding a deviation from suppression, in this paper, we consider a geometry involving the junction of two chiral \lutds ~\cite{Nancy, Chklovskii1998,Sen2008}.
+The junction of multiple \lutds~\cite{Nayak1999,Altland_gefen,chamon2003,Chamon2008,SDas2004, SDas2006,SDas2008,Das2008,SDas2009,SDas2010,shi2016, Agarwal2015,SLal2002,Egger2003,Sedeki,Demler2008, Schonhammer2009,Rahmani,Aristov2011,Meden2000,Bellazzini2009, Guo2006,Manu2016,Manu2020,Ramos2019,Aristov2013,chang2003,Wen}, whether chiral or non chiral, has been an area of theoretical interest owing to the rich physics associated with various fixed points that they host and belongs to the realm of the general topic of quantum impurity problems in low-dimensional electronic systems.